mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Green characters have completely average characteristics (a score of 7 for each one).
 More experienced characters have modified characteristics, adding +1 to a single characteristic if they are Average, another +1 to any two characteristics if they are Experienced and so on, as shown on the Experience table.
 The characteristics increased in this way should relate to the occupation of the character (so, a scientist would likely have increased INT and EDU, while a mercenary would likely have increased DEX and END).

 Additional skills can be added to further specialize a character.
 A scientist, for example, will likely have Electronics (computers) and Science, while a navy fighter pilot will have Pilot (small craft).
-The referee can add skills and equipment as they feel appropriate to the character’s role in the adventure.
+The referee can add skills and equipment as they feel appropriate to the character's role in the adventure.

 PATRONS AND MISSIONS Patrons are characters in positions of power, authority, influence or dire need who employ the Travellers and give them missions.
 Sometimes, the reward from a mission will be purely financial – the Travellers might be hired as bodyguards, mercenaries, couriers, thieves or scouts for a few hundred or a few thousand Credits.
 Other missions will have less tangible rewards, such as being owed a favor by the patron, acquisition of status or influence, or just the knowledge of having done the right thing.